rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 atp <- subset(atp, select = -c(winner_seed, loser_seed))
 ```

-Below I filtered out all matches where a player either retired, or where a walkover occured.
+Below I filtered out all matches where a player either retired, or where a walkover occurred.

 For anyone unfamiliar with these concepts, a player retires when that player is unable to finish the match, typically due to injury.
 In contrast, a walkover occurs when a player is unable to even begin the match.
-At the professional level, this is rare and is typically the result of a nagging injury recieved in a previous match.
+At the professional level, this is rare and is typically the result of a nagging injury received in a previous match.

 These observations where deleted because their data is either incomplete, as in the case of a walkover, or the data does not represent an entire match, as in the case of a retirement.
-Furthermore, match data where a player retired likely indicates the losing player was injuried, and match statistics from this situation could be influenced by this.
+Furthermore, match data where a player retired likely indicates the losing player was injured, and this could influence match statistics.

 ```r
 # Filtering out rows where a player retired